A flourless muffin to start your morning off right!

 Fortunately, gluten-free baking has improved dramatically in recent years.
 Today, people choose to avoid gluten for a variety of reasons, and there are tons of options for those looking to cut it from their baking.

 While many have discovered and perfected the use of gluten-free flour, this blueberry oatmeal muffin recipe takes an even easier approach: cutting flour altogether.

-Flour may seem like a non-negotiable staple, but flourless baking is completely possible, and completely delicious.
-These flourless blueberry oatmeal muffins prove you don’t need white flour for good baking.
+Flour may seem like a non-negotiable staple, but flourless baking is completely possible and delicious.
+These blueberry oatmeal muffins -no flour needed, prove you don’t need white flour for good baking.
 Whether you’re paleo, gluten-free, or just health-conscious, cutting flour is a great way to lighten up your favorite treats.

 Regular enriched flour, the fluffy white stuff you’ve been scooping into your baked goods for years, will just give you a blood sugar spike with almost no nutritional value to show for it.
 Fortunately, there are plenty of substitutes that make cutting flour easy.